Sign In / Sign Out

 B.A.
 University of Pennsylvania

-Virgil Renzulli served as vice president of public affairs at ASU from 2002-2014 and was responsible for overseeing the university’s media and public relations offices, community, city and state relations, ASU Gammage and Eight, Arizona PBS.
+Virgil Renzulli served as vice president of public affairs at ASU from 2002-2014 and was responsible for overseeing the university’s media and public relations offices, community, city and state relations, ASU Gammage and Arizona PBS.
 He continues to serve as senior adviser to President Michael M. Crow.
 He previously was chief communications officer at Columbia University and held similar positions at New York University and the University of Pennsylvania.
 A graduate of the University of Pennsylvania with a degree in political science, he also studied marketing at the Wharton School, creative writing at New York University and scriptwriting at Temple University.

 Southwest Borderlands Initiative Professor, Professor of Practice

 Rick Rodriguez is the Cronkite School’s Southwest Borderlands Initiative professor specializing in Latino and transnational news coverage.
 The former executive editor of The Sacramento Bee, and the first Latino president of the American Society of Newspaper Editors came to the Cronkite School in 2008 to develop a new cross-disciplinary specialization in the coverage of issues related to Latinos and the U.S.-Mexico border.
 While he was at the Bee, the paper won the 2007 Pulitzer Prize for feature photography.
 Rodriguez is known nationally as a champion of watchdog journalism and newsroom diversity.